JONNYM1985/JonJon.github.io/README.md

 <h2>The Community</h2>

 <p>
-This is a space for the real ones.
-Inspired by the legends and the music that gets us through it all, Jon Jon and Friends is a community built for good music, late-night world hopping, and genuine vibes.
+Inspired by the legends and the music that gets us through it all, Jon Jon and Friends is a place for late-night world hopping, good music, and real conversations.
 </p>

 <br>

 <p>
-Whether you're here to talk about life, blast music, or explore VRChat without the extra drama, you're home.
-Everyone deserves a spot in the circle.
+Whether you're exploring worlds, talking about life, or just vibing, everyone here has a spot in the circle.
 </p>

 </div>